Atlantis, The Palm

-Atlantis The Palm, Dubai is a luxury hotel resort located at the apex of the Palm Jumeirah in the United Arab Emirates.
+Atlantis, The Palm is a luxury hotel resort located at the apex of the Palm Jumeirah in the United Arab Emirates.
 It was the first resort to be built on the island and is themed on the myth of Atlantis but includes distinct Arabian elements.
 The resort opened on September 24, 2008 as a joint venture between Kerzner International Holdings Limited and Istithmar World.

 Hotel

-The 1,548 room nautically themed resort has two accommodation wings, consisting of the East and the West Tower, linked together by the Royal Bridge Suite.
+The 1,544 room nautically themed resort has two accommodation wings, consisting of the East and the West Tower.
 It is complemented by the Aquaventure water park and the Lost Chambers Aquarium, home to over 65,000 marine animals.
+Atlantis, The Palm is also known as the culinary destination in the region where guests can take their pick from a collection of 35 world-renowned restaurants including Bread Street Kitchen & Bar, Street Pizza, Hakkasan, Nobu, En Fuego, Seafire Steakhouse & Bar and the award-winning underwater restaurant, Ossiano.

 Underwater rooms

-The Poseidon and Neptune Underwater Suites at Atlantis The Palm are two of only a tiny handful of underwater hotel rooms around the world, and regularly appear in lists of the world’s most unique accommodation.
+The Poseidon and Neptune Underwater Suites at Atlantis The Palm are two of only a tiny handful of underwater hotel rooms around the world, and regularly appear in lists of the world's most unique accommodation.